maamari/lares/README.md

 - **Quantitative and Qualitative Evaluation**: Provides both qualitative and quantitative approaches to evaluating models.
 Quantitative metrics include METEOR scores for translations, normalized ROUGE scores for summarizations, and BERT scores for rephrasing tasks.
 Qualitative metrics are obtained from user feedback to responses.

-- **Fairness and Toxicity Validation**: Provides a quantitative measure of the toxicity and fairness of a given model for specific tasks by leveraging Fairlearn and roBERTa.
+- **Fairness and Toxicity Validation**: Provides a quantitative measure of the toxicity and fairness of a given model for specific tasks by leveraging Fairlearn and BERT.

 - **Iterative Reconstruction**: Iteratively rephrases model responses until below a specified toxicity and above a specified quality threshold using BART